qntm/t-a-i/README.md

 ### Converter(INSERT_MODELS.STALL_LAST).unixToAtomicPicos(unix: number): BigInt

 Convert a number of Unix milliseconds to a number of TAI picoseconds.
-If the Unix time falls on a removed leap second, or prior to the beginning of TAI, we throw an exception.
+If the Unix time falls on a removed leap second, or prior to the beginning of TAI, `NaN` is returned.

 ```javascript
 const unix = -157_766_399_910